Buddhist Temples in Bangkok

 Wat Phra Kaeo

-The famous wat was ordered built along with the Grand Palace.
+was ordered built along with the Grand Palace.
 It houses the most revered Buddha image in Thailand, the famous Emerald Buddha.
 HM participates in three ceremonies each year to change the season costume made of gold.
 The Buddha is Lanna style seated in a position of meditation.
 King Rama I brought the image to Thailand in 1778.